farling42/fvtt-export-markdown/README.md

 All created links assume that the ZIP is extracted into the root folder of the Vault.

-## Known Limitations

-- Images are not yet exported as part of the ZIP.
-- Tables might not get converted properly.

 ## Installation

-Eventually it will be available on the Foundry packages database.
+The module can be installed directly from your Foundry server's module management page.

-In the meantime, install manually using the link:
+Alternatively, you can install manually using the link:

 https://github.com/farling42/fvtt-export-markdown/releases/latest/download/module.json

+## Dependencies

+This library requires the libWrapper module in order to work properly.

 ## Libraries